SemanticComputing/sampo-ui/README.md

 3. Copy the url of your new repository.

-4. With terminal go to the folder with the clone of this repository (sampo-web-app).
+4. With terminal go to the folder with the clone of this repository (*sampo-ui*).

-5. Change remote origin from sampo-web-app to your new repository:
+5. Change remote origin from *sampo-ui* to your new repository:
 `git remote set-url origin [your new github repo here]`

 6. Check that the origin changed to your new repository:
 `git remote -v`

-7. Push your local clone of sampo-web-app to your new repository:
+7. Push your local clone of *sampo-ui* to your new repository:
 `git push`

-8. Set the original repository (sampo-web-app) as the upstream of your new repository:
+8. Set *sampo-ui* as the upstream of your new repository:
 `git remote add upstream git@github.com:SemanticComputing/sampo-ui.git`

-9. When new commits appear on the original repository (sampo-web-app) you can fetch them to your new repository.
+9. When new commits appear on the *sampo-ui* repository you can fetch them to your new repository.
 The example fetches only master branch:
 `git fetch upstream master`